Wilderness Resort & Campground address:

 accommodate up to 6 guests.

-The Settlement Trading Post sells gifts, sundries, groceries, snacks and beverages.
+The Settlement Trading Post sells gifts, sundries, groceries, snacks, and beverages.
 The Meadows Recreation Area is in the center of Fort Wilderness.
 This area includes the Bike Barn (for rentals) and the Fort Wilderness waterways and bicycle trails.
-Swimming, tennis, volleyball and shuffleboard are all available at the Meadows Recreation complex.
-The Meadows Trading Post is similar to the Settlement Trading Post, but includes a deli as well.
+Swimming, tennis, volleyball, and shuffleboard are all available at the Meadows Recreation complex.
+The Meadows Trading Post offers similar merchandise to the Settlement Trading Post.

 Fort Wilderness Cabins

-Privacy for the 784 campsites throughout the 20 loops, is provided by the lush wilderness.
+Privacy for the 847 campsites throughout the 21 loops, is provided by the lush wilderness.
 The sites are approximately 25' wide and range from 25' to 65' in length.
 They are a combination of paved driveway and sandy pad.
-All sites have running water, electricity, charcoal grills and picnic tables.
+All sites have running water, electricity, wifi, cable TV hookups, charcoal grills and picnic tables.
 There are full hook-up sites that provide sanitary disposal.

 TIP: Preferred hook-up sites are located

 Air conditioned comfort stations are found throughout the resort.
 They have restrooms, private showers, laundry facilities, an ice maker, and phones.
-All but the laundry facilities are open 24 hours a day.
+Guests can use their MagicBands access laundry facilities that are open 24-hours a day.
 There is camping gear available to rent for those in need.
 Pets are allowed in designated areas or can be boarded in a kennel near the entrance to the resort.
 Check-in time is 1 p.m. and check-out is 11 a.m.
 Guests checking in to the campgrounds may register at the drive-through windows at the Reception Outpost.

 Hoop Dee Doo Musical Revue